dtcenter/METplus/docs/Contributors_Guide/documentation.rst

    :width: 400

 Please note, all of the images are stored in a *figure* directory, separate from the RST files.
-In this case, in the *figure* directory located at *METplus/docs/Contributors_Guide/figure/*.
+For this Contributor's Guide, the *figure* directory is located at *METplus/docs/Contributors_Guide/figure/*.

 See
 `images <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#images>`_